-What defines a successful B2B e-commerce website in 2019?
-We’ve worked it out for you and put together a list of 8 successful B2B e-commerce examples to inspire your own web store.
+What defines a successful B2B e-commerce website?
+We’ve worked it out for you and put together a list of 8 successful examples of B2B e-commerce to inspire your own web store.

 The following examples are all web stores of Sana Commerce customers, who added valuable e-commerce features to give their customers the best customer journey.
-This is done through personalization, descriptive content, ease of use and functional design.
-(The good news is that you too can add these features to your B2B web store.
-All the mentioned features are included in our latest Sana 9.3 e-commerce solution.)
+This is done through best practices like personalization, descriptive content, ease of use and functional design.

 Get inspired by these 8 examples of the best B2B e-commerce platforms: